Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 but keep the code style.
 I decided to follow Google's style and therefore used pylint.

 I tried out three different methods to find similar songs.
 You can combine all of them or only use one or two.
-First I will explain how you work with all methods, for the use of the single methods see below.
+First, I will explain how you work with all methods, for the use of the single methods see below.

 **All methods**

 If you open the folder code, you will see four modules and four folders.
-The module song_information.py is needed for the other three modules, so you might want to open that first.
+The module song_information.py is needed for all other three modules, so you might want to open that first.
 The modules songtext_adjectives.py, songtext_sentiment.py and songtext_topics.py contain functions needed for the different approaches.
 If you do not want to try out every method seperately but directly see the results